Lifespan: Eishō 5 (1508) of Eishō 122 (1515) to 7/5 of Tenshō 11 (1583)

 From around 1562, the Shimazu clan encroached on Higo Province, resulting in frequent clashes against the Sagara clan.
 Beginning in 1578, the Shimazu commenced an earnest invasion.
 Sagara Yoshihi, who controlled the Kuma, the Yatsushiro, and the Ashikita districts, joined forces with the Aso clan to resist.
 Meanwhile, the Ōtomo clan suffered a defeat to the Shimazu clan at the Battle of Mimikawa, reducing their influence in Higo.
 Thereafter, many of the kokujin in Higo aligned themselves with the Shimazu and Ryūzōji clans, but Sōun persisted in maintaining his alliance with the Ōtomo.
 The weakened state of the Aso clan led to internal divisions.

-In the third month of 1580, allied forces comprised of individuals and clans affiliated with the Ryūzōji (Kumabe Chikanaga, Kōshi Chikatame, and the Kawajiri and Kanokogi clans) along with affiliates of the Shimazu (kokujin of Higo led by Nawa Akitaka and Jō Chikamasa), raised an army to overthrow the Aso clan.
-Sōun and his eldest son, Kai Chikahide (Sōritsu) led 8,000 soldiers to intercept these forces, confronting them at Tanganose acoss the Shira River.
+In the third month of 1580, allied forces comprised of individuals and clans affiliated with the Ryūzōji (Kumabe Chikanaga, Kōshi Chikatame, and the Kawajiri and Kanokogi clans) along with kokujin of Higo subordinate to the Shimazu led by Nawa Akitaka and Jō Chikamasa, raised an army to overthrow the Aso clan.
+Sōun and his eldest son, Kai Chikahide (Sōritsu), led 8,000 soldiers to intercept these forces, confronting them at Tanganose across the Shira River.
 According to reports from spies, Sōun learned that the Kumabe forces were enjoying drinking during the rainfall, so, at dawn the next morning, he crossed the river to mount a surprise attack.
 The Kumabe forces fell into disarray and were sent fleeing.
 As recognition for this victory, Ōtomo Yoshimune awarded Sōun the village of Ikenoura in the Akita District of Higo.
 This is known as the Battle of Tanganose.